 It is crucial to understand the process lawyers who work on contingency must follow before giving their clients the final check.
 The settlement you and the insurance company agree to won’t be the same amount of money you receive.
 Your attorney must take a portion of your compensation to pay themselves, settle unpaid medical bills, and cover case-related costs.

 Some personal injury attorneys negotiate with medical providers on treatment expenses.
-Some doctors and facilities are willing to hold the account to prevent it from going to collections.
+Some doctors and facilities will hold the account to prevent it from going to collections.
 They might wait until the case is resolved.
 Your attorney can negotiate a lower balance than what you owe to reduce the amount taken out of your final check.

 Your lawyer must take their percentage from the settlement check for their contingency fee.
 They can also use part of the money to cover legal costs, such as medical record requests, filing fees, copying expenses, and postage, if you’ve agreed to that in the contingency agreement you and your attorney signed.